Matthew Boldy Game Preview: Wild vs. Rangers

-The Minnesota Wild, with Matthew Boldy, will be on the ice Saturday at 8:00 PM ET, and they'll be up against the New York Rangers.
-There are prop bets for Boldy available, and here are some stats to help you with your bets.
+The Minnesota Wild, including Matthew Boldy, will be in action Thursday at 7:00 PM ET, and they'll be facing the New York Rangers.
+Thinking about a bet on Boldy in the Wild-Rangers matchup?
+Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.